What is an Epiphany?

 Let us analyze some epiphany examples from different genres of literature.

-“there is a divinity that shapes our ends, rough-hew them how we may.”
+[T]here is a divinity that shapes our ends, rough-hew them how we will.

-He realizes that there is no wisdom for him to try to inflict the perfect revenge on Claudius – he must take hold of the moment and go with the current.
+He realizes that there is no wisdom for him in trying to inflict the perfect revenge on Claudius – he must take hold of the moment and go with the current.

 Function of Epiphany

-The purpose of epiphany in a novel or a short story is to use it for the characters to point out a turning point in the plot in the near future.
-It may also be used to change the opinion of one character about other characters, events and places after a sudden awareness of the situation.
+The purpose of epiphany in a novel or a short story is to point out a turning point for a character, or in the plot, in the near future.
+It may also be used to change the opinion of one character about other characters, events, and places after a sudden awareness of the situation.
 It may also be a sign of a conclusion in the story.